 The acute necrotizing pancreatitis-induced changes in inflammatory factors and intra-abdominal pressure (IAP), meanwhile intestinal barrier were especially obvious at 6 h post-induction, which is suggested an early therapeutic window for the AP treatment.
 IAP is the abdominal cavity pressure.
 The normal value of IAP in noncritical patients is < 0 mmHg and critical patients is < 12 mmHg.
 The increase in IAP or in intra-abdominal hypertension (the pressure ≥ 12 mmHg) was detected more than a century, which has been known to lead to some alterations in the functioning of the organism[59-62].
 The reduction of intra-abdominal pressure is the pivotal of preventing AP progress and organ failure, which can be achieved by non-surgical clinical therapies and/or surgical techniques.
 Among the non-surgical therapies used to reduce IAP of intestinal contents by means of the administration of prokinetics (erythromycin, neostigmine, metoclopramide), the gastric or rectal probe, relaxation and sedation and the reduction of the third space with diuretics exerted and/or Kidney dialasis techniques should be considered.
 If it is fail to attempt to reduce and optimize IAP and abdominal perfusion pressure, surgical management should be considered.
 Among the surgical techniques, percutaneous drainage[63,64] or decompressive laparotomy[65,66] should be considered first in those cases where there is quantity of free intraabdominal fluid.
 If surgical techniques are performed and there is no suspicion of infected necrosis, it is important that no necrosectomy should be performed to prevent it from occurring.

 In the 1970s, a group of investigators first proposed a change of strategy in the therapeutic approach of “reducing or mitigating the inflammatory process in the pancreas”, by initially using peritoneal lavage[67,68].
-With the development of the medical technology, hemofiltration play a critical role in removing inflammatory mediator [IL-1, IL-6, tumor necrosis factor (TNF)-alpha, platelet-activating factor (PAF) and complementary fractions] in acute pancreas.
+With the development of the medical technology, hemofiltration play a critical role in removing inflammatory mediator [IL-1, IL-6, tumor necrosis factor (TNF)- α , platelet-activating factor (PAF) and complementary fractions] in acute pancreas.
 They obtained consistent data which support the beneficial effect of hemofiltration on the clinical situation and recovery of patients with SIRS or MOF, which conduces especially to the stabilization of the hemodynamic and respiratory systems[69-72].
 It is based on some fasciting arguments using hemofiltration as a specific immunomodulating treatment in SAP, such as the positive effect these techniques have on maintaining cellular defense capacity, preventing the development of infections and maintaining the function of certain organs and, finally, improving the possibility of having a positive impact on the prognosis of SAP patients.
 Early application of continuous veno-venous haemofiltration promotes negative fluid balance and reduction of intra-abdominal hypertension in patients with SAP, meanwhile without associated with increased infection or mortality rate and may reduce hospital stay[73].